henneberger/typekin/README.md

 # Object Graphs and Structural Typing in Java

-This gives Java a way to handle pieces of a graph in a type safe way without a lot of object duplication.
-Types are determined at compile time through code generating annotations and are linked based on their structural type equivalent.
+This gives Java a way to handle partial representations of data model while remaining type safe.

-The annotation processor determines all the structurally equivalent types @TypeOf for each type and pairs them with the @StructuralType output type.
+Types are generated at compile time via annotations and are based on usage.

 ```java
 public class Main {